pydata/xarray/doc/contributing.rst

 - `mypy <http://mypy-lang.org/>`_ performs static type checking, which can make it easier to catch bugs.
 Please run ``mypy xarray`` if you annotate any code with `type hints <https://docs.python.org/3/library/typing.html>`_.
-- `flake8 <http://pypi.python.org/pypi/flake8>`_ includes a few more automated
-  checks than those enforced by pycodestyle.
 - `isort <https://github.com/timothycrosley/isort>`_ will highlight
   incorrectly sorted imports. ``isort -y`` will automatically fix them.
 See also `flake8-isort <https://github.com/gforcada/flake8-isort>`_.